rodber/blog/_posts/2022/2022-04-17-danky-native-templates-php.md

 ---
 date: 2022-04-17T13:51:19Z
-lastmod: 2022-05-02T22:04:10Z
+lastmod: 2022-05-03T15:30:33Z
-title: Danky, native templates for PHP
+title: Danky, typed native templates for PHP
 tags:
     - 🤯show
     - 🐘php
     - 🥑chevere
 author: rodber
 summary: Classes as templates for PHP.
-image: /logos/chevere/packages/danky/danky-social.jpg
+image: /org/chevere/packages/danky/danky-social.jpg
 ---

 When it comes to templates there are two distinctive approaches.
 You have raw code, and template-syntax where there's no programing language but placeholders for limited programming functionality.